Grumlebob/The-Pentuple-MiniTwit/MiniTwitSolution/Documentation/DockerSwarm.md

 After making the droplets. from root add env varibalbes that are used in the docker compose for that droplet. (e.g. DOCKER_USERNAME) The values are in the discord resources chat.
-We added them by editing the root/.bashrc file with
+We added them by adding a ~/.bash_profile file with

 ```bash
 export VAR="value"
 export VAR2="value2"